 I received the B.S. and M.Sc. degrees in electrical engineering from Ain Shams University, Cairo, Egypt, in 2012 and 2016, respectively.
 From 2012 to 2016, I was a Teaching/Research Assistant with the Microwave and Antenna Research Laboratory (MARL), Electronics and Communication Engineering Department, Ain Shams University.
 I developed Metamaterial Inspired Antennas for Novel Applications including LTE and WBAN.
-I was the main operator of the first Anechoic Chamber for Antenna measurements, installed in October 2013, in the Egyptian universities located at Ain Shams University.
+I was the main operator of the first Anechoic Chamber for Antenna measurements in Egyptian universities, installed in October 2013, located at Ain Shams University.

 I was selected by the Microsystems Technology Laboratory (MTL) at MIT to receive the MIT-MTL Fall-2021 Best Doctoral Dissertation Award.
 I also received several other awards, including the 2021 IEEE Microwave Theory & Techniques Society (MTT-S) Graduate Fellowship and the 2020-2021 IEEE Solid-State Circuits Society (SSCS) Predoctoral Achievement Award.